wes109/pumpFunExtension/README.md

 # Pump.fun Image Attacher

 A Chrome extension that streamlines image transfers between Discord and Pump.fun by allowing quick image attachment with a single click.
+Private version automatically grabs without needing for this.
+This Repo gives example of capabilities.

 ![Example](https://github.com/user-attachments/assets/451b170b-4741-4349-907f-a73524a3163a)